Our Review Process

 3. C-Section (Cesarean Section)

 While a C-section is typically a safe procedure, it can carry some additional risks for women with gestational diabetes.
-In some cases, a C-section may be the only way to deliver the baby safely, and the doctor will help minimise the risk of complications.
+In some cases, a C-section may be the only way to deliver the baby safely, and the doctor will help minimize the risk of complications.

 4. High Blood Pressure (Pre-eclampsia)